juanje/cognitive-document-reader/SPECS_v2.md

 This process is **essential** for the project's core goal: generating high-quality datasets for the "3 pasos contra el sedentarismo" book that preserve the author's voice and methodology.

 ### **v2.0 Solution**
-Implement the **absolute minimum** to demonstrate cognitive reading vs. fragmented chunks:
+Implement **cognitive reading from scratch** with the absolute minimum to demonstrate cognitive reading vs. fragmented chunks:
 - ✅ Two-pass reading (progressive + simple enrichment)
 - ✅ Basic summary refinement when understanding significantly changes
 - ✅ Accumulated context instead of isolated chunks
 - ✅ Simple second-pass enrichment with global context
+- ✅ Clean, simple architecture focused on cognitive features

 **Everything else** (emergence detection, complex refinement tracking, knowledge graphs) remains in future phases.